contanpe/PSCI/Theory Paper.md

 ![image](https://github.com/user-attachments/assets/a9fa0075-f320-4217-a48a-3e1b186fd163)

 The rate and places in which Energy appears and travels is defined by the "Plenum" (Δ), explained later.

+The dimensions are creation of axis.
+We humans already come equipped with the capacity of seeing all axis due to the angle our eyes are oriented, even if it we mathematically can't conceive this.

-That essentially means that in the 1D, it looks like theres a fading rotating line where energy is produced.
+Mathematically, that essentially means that in the 1D, it looks like theres a fading rotating line where energy is produced.
 Geometrically, this creates an origin of polar coordinates (r, θ), where, spatially, θ is the start of the 1D wave (θ), and r is the end of this wave.
 The graphical representation of the length of tau can be shown as such, in the 1D plane:

 ![imagen](https://github.com/user-attachments/assets/c2c35ef9-55fa-4017-b66b-02987a5ef18a)